 - Given an overview of applications and pointed to published sources where possible. - Recent impact on NWP performance - Impact on stratospheric winds in the tropics - The GNSS-RO are now key observations for climate reanalyses and have led to improved consistency between reanalyses since 2006 - Climate monitoring with GNSS-RO is becoming increasingly important.
-Inclusion in the IPCC AR6 is an important step forward for the community - Introduced the polarimetric RO concept, early work
+Inclusion in the IPCC AR6 is an important step forward for the community - Introduced the polarimetric RO concept and recent forward modelling work